-The Department operates four vehicles: two medical response vehicles, one 300 gallon brush truck, and one 1000 tanker/pumper.
+The Department operates five vehicles: two medical response vehicles, two brush trucks, and one 1,000 gallon tanker/pumper.
 BVFRD is co-located with TFD at station 15 (1445 Bannerman Road).

 The non-profit corporation (501 (c)(3)) is headed by a Board of Directors that oversees the administrative functions of the Department, including grant writing and other fundraising The Board selects a Chief that oversees the operations of the firefighting and medical response divisions.

 To be a responding member, medical responders must complete over 100 hours of training that includes, at a minimum First Responder and Basic Life Support Cardiopulmonary Resuscitation for Healthcare Providers, Incident Command, Bloodborne Pathogens, Hazardous Materials Awareness, and Standard Operating Procedures for Emergency Medical Services.
 Medical responders attend an additional 40 hours per year in refresher training.
 All firefighters are medical responders.
 Firefighters must complete an additional 200 hours of training, plus Hazardous Materials Operations, and Emergency Vehicle Operations and an additional 40 hours of annual refresher.
 Members are not compensated for their time training, but much of it is paid through Department funds.